Cedar Hills, Utah Tutoring Programs

 SchoolTutoring Academy’s tutoring programs for Cedar Hills students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Cedar Hills District Curriculum Used in Our In-Home Tutoring Programs